nodejs/node/doc/api/worker_threads.md

     are passed in `workerData`, a `transferList` is required for those items or [`ERR_MISSING_MESSAGE_PORT_IN_TRANSFER_LIST`][] is thrown.
     See [`port.postMessage()`][] for more information.
   * `resourceLimits` {Object} An optional set of resource limits for the new JS engine instance.
 Reaching these limits leads to termination of the `Worker` instance.
 These limits only affect the JS engine, and no external data, including no `ArrayBuffer`s.
 Even if these limits are set, the process may still abort if it encounters a global out-of-memory situation.
     * `maxOldGenerationSizeMb` {number} The maximum size of the main heap in MB.
+If the command-line argument [`--max-old-space-size`][] is set, it overrides this setting.
     * `maxYoungGenerationSizeMb` {number} The maximum size of a heap space for recently created objects.
+If the command-line argument [`--max-semi-space-size`][] is set, it overrides this setting.
     * `codeRangeSizeMb` {number} The size of a pre-allocated memory range used for generated code.
     * `stackSizeMb` {number} The default maximum stack size for the thread.